The TP-Link TL-WDR3600 is your best low-budget option.

 This post was done in partnership with The Wirecutter, a list of the best technology to buy.
-Read the full article below at TheWirecutter.com
+Read the original full article below at TheWirecutter.com.

 This guide may have been updated.
-To see the current recommendation please go to The Wirecutter.com.
+To see the current recommendation, please go to The Wirecutter.com.